There are many simple things we can all do at home and when out and about to help protect our beautiful natural environment.

 Install water efficient taps and shower heads, and remember the more stars the more water efficient the appliance, thus saving you money while helping the environment.

-Only water the garden when necessary - test the soil with your finger; if it's damp two centimetres down you don't need to water.
+Only water the garden when necessary.
+Test the soil with your finger; if it's damp two centimetres down you don't need to water.

-Plant Choice - using locally native shrubs, trees and grasses will provide a safe haven for native animals and help them move safely through your neighbourhood.
+Local native shrubs, trees and grasses will provide a safe haven for native animals and help them move safely through your neighbourhood.

-Plant Variety - open lawn consumes large amounts of water and allows for certain unwanted bird species to thrive (such as Indian Mynas).
+Open lawn consumes large amounts of water and allows for certain unwanted bird species to thrive (such as Indian Mynas).
 Instead, convert lawn to native bushland with various grasses, shrub and tree heights.

 Protecting the Environment When Out and About

 When walking your dog keep your dog on-lead unless in an off-leash area.
 This will help protect the beautiful native birds from over-excited dogs.
 And don't forget to pick up your dog droppings and place them in a bin.

 Place your litter in a bin or take it home as every piece of litter (including apple cores and orange peels) all impact negatively on the native plants and animals that live in your neighbourhood.
 If you cannot find a bin or the bin is full please take your rubbish home.